ddunl/dotfiles/readme.md

 # Dotfiles

-This is my dotfiles repo.
-Use pushdotfiles.sh to install in correct location.
+Use make push to copy dotfiles from repo to correct location, make pull for the opposite